 East 8th Street/St. Mark’s Place

-For whichever reasons (I blame it on TV police dramas), tourists love to get pictures taken with a member or cruiser of the NYPD.
-Keith Larick knows that quite well, having been a New York City cop for decades and subsequently the star of many tourists’ photos.
+For whichever reasons (I blame it on TV police dramas), tourists love to get pictures taken with an NYPD member or their cruiser.
+Keith Larick knows that quite well, having been a New York City cop for decades and subsequently the star of many tourists’ photos, he told me.
 In his spare time, the 42-year-old enjoys watching sci-fi movies and probably many other things I neglected to ask about.
 He is also a big Spiderman fan.
-Did you know that Spiderman may have, technically, been the Gwen Stacy’s killer?
-I didn’t.
-But he did.
-And he has the original comic to prove it.
+Did you know that Spiderman’s actions may have, technically, resulted in Gwen Stacy’s death?
+I didn’t, but Larick did.
+And he said he has the original comic to show it.

-1. Didn’t enjoy “Alien: Resurrection” as much as the previous movies.
+1. Didn’t enjoy “Alien: Resurrection” as much as the other entries in the movie series.

 5. Have no tattoos.